Siahkamari/Unsupervised-runtime-Image-segmentation/README.md

 ## Results
-We tested our algorithm [BSD500 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/).
+We tested our algorithm on [BSD500 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/).
 See our resulting segmentations in "results" folder.

 ## Demonstrations